stossy11/JITStreamer-2.0/README.md

 # JITStreamer-2.0
-This is a JIT Enabler for iOS 17.4+ over VPN
+This is a JIT Enabler for iOS 17.4+ over VPN or over Wi-Fi / USB

 ## Requirements
 - A Mac, Linux or Windows Computer and / or Server